awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 ### service \(*service\-name*\) was unable to place a task\.
 Reason: Internal error\.<a name="service-event-messages-9"></a>

-The sevice is unable to start a task due to a subnet being in an unsupported Availability Zone\.
+The service is unable to start a task due to a subnet being in an unsupported Availability Zone\.

 For information about the supported Fargate Regions and Availability Zones, see [Supported Regions for Amazon ECS on AWS Fargate](AWS_Fargate-Regions.md)\.